Best OLED TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best OLED TVs you can buy in 2020.

-The best OLED TVs offer some of the best picture quality around at the moment.
-And while they were once the preserve of those with particularly deep pockets, prices have slowly come down and some of the cheapest OLED TVs are now among the best.
+The best OLED TVs offer some of the most impressive picture quality around at the moment.
+When they first hit the market, only those with exceptionally deep pockets could really entertain the thought of an OLED.
+Thankfully, prices have slowly come down and you'll find some excellent OLED (Organic Light-Emitting Diode) TVs below that don't cost the earth.

 OLED is also a more efficient and eco-friendly technology than LCD.
-They are expensive to produce, however, which is why you don't currently see OLED TVs under 55 inches.
+They are expensive to produce, though.
+Previously, this meant you didn't see OLED TVs under 55 inches, but 2020 has seen a 48in set from LG hit the market and Sony is also following with its own 48in model.

-The very best OLED televisions combine 4K and HDR technology to devastating effect.
-We've rounded up the cream of the crop below, including the cheapest OLED TV we've tested, to the very best OLED TVs money can buy.
+The very best OLED televisions combine 4K and HDR technology to devastating effect, so you'll find support for HDR10+ and/or Dolby Vision plus HDR10 and HLG as standard.
+We've rounded up the best OLED TVs out of all the ones we've tested below, including cheap OLED TVs from 2019 and the very best OLED TVs money can buy in 2020.

-This Panasonic set might not be the most glamorous OLED TV, but it's one of the best value sets we've seen in 2019.
+This Panasonic set might not be the most glamorous TV, but it's one of the best OLED TVs, in terms of value, from 2019.
 Here, the picture does the talking, with its natural balance and tonal subtlety giving the image a fantastic sense of realism.
 Blacks are inky deep, but there's detail in those darker areas too.
-The above LG might offer a more polished picture, but the Panasonic more than holds its own.
+The above LG and Sony models might offer a more polished picture, but the Panasonic more than holds its own.

 One big plus is that the Panasonic supports all the major HDR formats (including Dolby Vision and HDR10+), so there's no need to worry about the type of 4K content you want to watch.
 Oh, and its built-in speaker system sounds impressively weighty and dynamic too.